About Us

 Diana is a Program Associate for the Ceres Foundation.
 She joined Ceres at the end of 2022 and supports all aspects of the Foundation’s day-to-day operations and manages the administrative functions of the Foundation.
 Prior to joining Ceres, Diana worked in her small family logistics business, providing operational and administrative support.

 Diana holds a B.A. in Political Science from Middlebury College in Vermont.
 She is an alumnus of Thrive Scholars, a non-profit the Ceres Foundation has funded for over two decades.
-She enjoys traveling, weightlifting, and cooking.
+She enjoys traveling, lifting, and cooking.

 History

 In 2000, Don Milder and Dan Milder founded the Ceres Foundation.
 Don, a medical device entrepreneur and venture capitalist, was busy leading Crosspoint Venture Partners healthcare investing, and co-founding the firm Versant Ventures, in 1999.
 The next year, Don asked his brother Dan—a college professor—to help him begin a philanthropic effort, which would become Ceres.
-The foundation's initial focus was on supporting nonprofits that worked with disadvantaged youth on education and college guidance.
+The foundation's initial focus was on supporting nonprofits that worked with historically underserved youth on education and college guidance.
 Among the first of its grantees was South Central Scholars.
 Now called Thrive, it remains supported by Ceres today.

 “Dan always was a great listener, with a sincere interest in people, and a respectful empathy for those less fortunate,” Don says of his brother.
 These values were imparted on the brothers by their parents, Lillian and Leonard.
 Both grew up poor: Lillian’s family lost their Ohio farm during the Great Depression; Leonard lost his father at 13 years old and started working soon thereafter, taking any job he could find to help keep his family from going hungry.
 While raising four children, Lillian found time to volunteer.